ChKONS/News_Capsule/readme.md

+## Project: News Capsule

+Helping to reach the technology news fast and easy.
+Project made during CFGdegree.

+My contribution: front-end for the project (HTML, CSS and JS) + core code for login and register features, including hashing the passwords.

+## How to run

 To run this application, please create a new virtual environment in PyCharm and install the packages in the requirements.txt file

 In your PyCharm configuration, please set the working directory to the "Project\News_Capsule" directory.